 Generally, balls and ropes are examples of toys that are interactive between you and your dog.
-However, there are also self-fetching machines and robotic balls.
+However, there are also electronic dog toys like self-fetching machines and robotic balls.

 Some interactive toys are so sophisticated they can learn movements and sounds that stimulate your dog’s interest and encourage him to interact with it.
 Many of these toys allow you to monitor them remotely.

 Toys do not always have to be interactive to provide self-amusement for your dog.
 Have you ever seen a dog toss a rag doll in the air repeatedly and then pounce on it?
 What about dogs who play ball alone if no one is available?
 Many dog toys can fit into the self-amusement categories depending on what your dog likes.

 In addition to the interactive and machinated wobble bars and vibrating spheres, you can also choose from tug balls, foraging mats, and puzzle games that do not require your participation.

 Tug-of-war toys affix a ball by a rope to a stationary pole, similar to tetherball, and your dog pulls on it.
 Foraging or snuffle mats enable your dog to indulge in his favorite sense, smell.
 He can pretend to be at the dog park all day.

 When you think of comfort toys for dogs, you may immediately imagine a stuffed teddy bear or colorful parrot.
 However, a comfort toy can be anything that consistently gives your pet a sense of calm.